-VOCA Competitive Project Grant Applications will be internally reviewed by CVSSD staff for Minimum Qualifications (MQ), on a pass/fail basis, to determine if each Application meets the Minimum Application Qualifications.
-All forms A-W are required to be completed (Exceptions are Forms J and K which will be completed as appropriate).
+VOCA Culturally Specific & Culturally Responsive Program Grant will be internally reviewed by CVSSD staff for Minimum Qualifications (MQ), on a pass/fail basis, to determine if each Application meets the Minimum Application Qualifications.
+All forms A-T are required to be completed.